OCR-D/spec/logging.md

 This level is used to log information about missing/wrong configurations which may lead to errors.
 ### ERROR
 Log all events that produce no or a wrong result.
-It is useful to provide so much information that could provide information about the cause.
+It is useful to output all the information that helps to determine the cause without the need for further investigation.

 ## Format
-The format of the logging output have to formatted like this:
+The format of the logging output has to be formatted like this:
 TIMESTAMP LEVEL LOGGERNAME - MESSAGE
 ***Example:***
 08:03:40.017 WARN edu.kit.ocrd.MyTestClass - A warn message